apache/storm/docs/Command-line-client.md

 For example, --jars "your-local-jar.jar,your-local-jar2.jar" will load your-local-jar.jar and your-local-jar2.jar.
 And when you want to ship maven artifacts and its transitive dependencies, you can pass them to `--artifacts` with comma-separated string.
 You can also exclude some dependencies like what you're doing in maven pom.
 Please add exclusion artifacts with '^' separated string after the artifact.
 For example, `--artifacts "redis.clients:jedis:2.9.0,org.apache.kafka:kafka_2.10:0.8.2.2^org.slf4j:slf4j-log4j12"` will load jedis and kafka artifact and all of transitive dependencies but exclude slf4j-log4j12 from kafka.

+When you need to pull the artifacts from other than Maven Central, you can pass remote repositories to --artifactRepositories option with comma-separated string.
+Repository format is "<name>^<url>". '^' is taken as separator because URL allows various characters.
+For example, --artifactRepositories "jboss-repository^http://repository.jboss.com/maven2,HDPRepo^http://repo.hortonworks.com/content/groups/public/" will add JBoss and HDP repositories for dependency resolver.

-Complete example of both options is here: `./bin/storm jar example/storm-starter/storm-starter-topologies-*.jar org.apache.storm.starter.RollingTopWords blobstore-remote2 remote --jars "./external/storm-redis/storm-redis-1.1.0.jar,./external/storm-kafka/storm-kafka-1.1.0.jar" --artifacts "redis.clients:jedis:2.9.0,org.apache.kafka:kafka_2.10:0.8.2.2^org.slf4j:slf4j-log4j12"`
+Complete example of both options is here: `./bin/storm jar example/storm-starter/storm-starter-topologies-*.jar org.apache.storm.starter.RollingTopWords blobstore-remote2 remote --jars "./external/storm-redis/storm-redis-1.1.0.jar,./external/storm-kafka/storm-kafka-1.1.0.jar" --artifacts "redis.clients:jedis:2.9.0,org.apache.kafka:kafka_2.10:0.8.2.2^org.slf4j:slf4j-log4j12" --artifactRepositories "jboss-repository^http://repository.jboss.com/maven2,HDPRepo^http://repo.hortonworks.com/content/groups/public/"`

 When you pass jars and/or artifacts options, StormSubmitter will upload them when the topology is submitted, and they will be included to classpath of both the process which runs the class, and also workers for that topology.